 | Light sensitivity | Moderate | High |

-| Freeze-thaw safe? | Yes (it's already dry) | No - avoid |
+| Freeze-thaw safe? | Yes (already dry) | No, avoid |

 | Main degradation risk | Moisture absorption | Hydrolysis, oxidation, bacteria |

 Refrigerate immediately after reconstitution.
-Never freeze a reconstituted peptide unless you're prepared for the consequences:
+Never freeze a reconstituted compound unless aliquoted into single-use portions, and never refreeze a thawed aliquot.

-| Stability | Examples | Reconstituted Shelf Life |
+| Stability | Examples | Reconstituted shelf life |

 |---|---|---|